WholeSurplus/slate/source/index.html.md

 # General APIs

-## Details of an Article
+## Details of an Artikel

-This endpoint returns article information in JSON format.
+This endpoint returns artikel information in JSON format.

 ### HTTP Request